Whiteout (2009 film): Plot

 Returning to the murder scene, Stetko and Delfy find Robert Pryce, a United Nations security agent, examining Mooney's body.
 They conclude that the missing third scientist, Michael Rubin, must be the killer and set out to explore the group's most recent search site.
 There, Stetko falls through the ice and finds the old Russian cargo plane.
 Pryce and Delfy join her to investigate, and they find the locked box opened and six cylinders removed.
 Pryce suggests that nuclear fuel of interest to arms traffickers may be in the cylinders.

 Back at the station, Stetko has her two badly frostbitten fingers amputated by Doc.
 She then finds Rubin hiding in her office.
 He tells her that he and his two colleagues found the plane and took the canisters but that the killer has them now.
 Rubin flees and is killed before Stetko can protect him, but she captures and identifies his killer as Australian biologist Russell Haden.
 The base commander orders everyone to evacuate because of the murders.
 With Haden locked in the brig and the storm near, Stetko and Pryce search for the canisters.
 Haden escapes, badly injures Delfy, and tries to flee in his plane as Stetko and Pryce pursue him.
 The three fight outside during the storm, and as Haden is about to kill Pryce, Stetko cuts Haden's safety rope, causing him to be blown away by the storm and killed.

 Stetko checks the last departing plane's cargo manifest and learns that the bodies of the dead scientists were not aboard.
 She searches their body bags and notices that the stitching on Weiss' wound matches the distinctive pattern on her amputated fingers.
 She opens the wound and finds several bags of large, uncut diamonds buried inside.
-Doc confesses that he, along with Weiss, Mooney, Rubin, and Haden, were part of a conspiracy to take and sell them after finding them in the canisters.
+Doc confesses that he, along with Weiss, Mooney, Rubin, and Haden, was part of a conspiracy to take and sell them after finding them in the canisters.
 When he tells Stetko he wants to see the aurora australis one last time, she allows him to walk outside to his death.